HEALTH, WORK AND PLAY

 Subject Instance Co-ordinatorVictoria Weale

-One 34.0 hours problem based learning per study period on weekdays during the day from week 31 to week 43 and delivered via online.
+One 3.0 hours unscheduled online class per week on weekdays during the day from week 31 to week 43 and delivered via online.